Atomic Content Design: Interview with Eirik Hafver Rønjum

 Hah, it’s simple: Implementing the model in an organization.
 We humans relate to things we see and observe.
 Accepting an abstract model, like this one, is difficult.
 Seeing is believing.

 We need concrete evidence.
 That’s why we always tend to show examples with presentations, even though we have to think of the content regardless of presentation to succeed.
 Typical examples are the website, a professional system, and a mobile app.

 What potential disadvantages can an atomic content design model impose?

 Honestly, no one!
 Or, as I said, the model is demanding to implement, because it is abstract.

 We are still talking about “preview” and “control over the presentation of the content.”
 We must end this!
 Preview of what?
 You do not know where the content is displayed!
 Control?
 You have control over the content, but not the presentation.
 Learn to love it!

 Other things we often encounter are memories of the bad times with “topic maps” and the so-called “semantic web.”
-I understand these objections, but they are based on an outdated technology understanding: What was impossible in 2010 is easy in 2020.
+I understand these objections, but they are based on an outdated technology understanding: What was impossible in 2010 is easy today.